flutter/flutter/specs/apis.md

       // When the platform calls this method, it always invokes the "real" method, even if it's been
       // deleted from the prototypes (as if it took a reference to the method at startup, and stored
       // state using Symbols)
+      // Calling a method with fewer arguments than defined will throw.
-    virtual ReturnType methodCallback();
+      // Calling a method with more arguments ignores the extra arguments. virtual ReturnType methodCallback();
       // when the platform calls this, it actually calls it the way JS would, so author overrides do
       // affect what gets called.
 Make sure if you override it that you call the superclass implementation!